Tent9481/3-Tier-AWS-Project/README.md

 <img width="1505" height="670" alt="Screenshot 2026-06-24 at 10 06 05 AM" src="https://github.com/user-attachments/assets/57a2a883-1594-497b-b1ce-4bb594d41c5b" />
 <img width="1505" height="670" alt="Screenshot 2026-06-24 at 10 06 05 AM" src="https://github.com/user-attachments/assets/22f995f6-bddc-4936-badd-001fd948ff3f" />

 > **Note:** Amazon RDS Multi-AZ deployments are not eligible under the AWS Free Tier.
-Additionally, when using the Free Tier, RDS instances can only be deployed in the Default VPC.
+Additionally, when using the Free Tier, RDS instances can only be deployed in the Default VPC to be eligible for free tier.
 Deploying an RDS instance in a custom VPC may incur charges.

 ___